nomagicisreal/nomisal_app/README.md

 which provides me a way to view from `user-side`, `social-side`, `otherUser-side`, those meaning are different things according to user-self.

-Before run into the discussion of how the difference are, at first, maybe I should try composing the world in my native language, Chinese ?
+Before run into the discussion of how the difference they are, At first, maybe I should try composing the world in my native language, Chinese ?
 Before then, I will consider all the data in a convenient way: `identity`, `identity-not`

 ## EDM ([Entity](#Entity), [Data](#Data), [Model](#Model))